gituser-rk/cmk_livestatus_trafficlight/README.md

 # Platform
-A Linux board with tree i/o ports and a LAN interface is used as platform.
+A Linux board with three i/o ports and a LAN interface is used as platform.
 For me a wired LAN interface and a small form factor was important.
 This is the board I've used:
 http://www.orangepi.org/orangepizero/